heitorsf/MNPyNotebook/README.md

 Follow the link that will be prompted on the screen.

-4) So, please enter the folder "Notebook run".
+4) So, please enter the folder "Notebook_run" and run the Jupyter Notebook script (CBEB_2020_2.ipynb).
+You will observe the outputs after clicking the "Run interact" buttons.
+You can modify the values of the widgets to observe other scenarios interesting for you.